schollii/pypubsub/docs/about.rst

 of tools like pylint to point out invalid topic names.

 So I developed version 2 of wx.lib.pubsub in the
 Fall of 2006.
-I also created an entry in the Python Package Index as Pypubsub (http://pypi.python.org/pypi/Pypubsub) and used PyPI to hold a snapshot of my files so that even developers not using wxPython could benefit from it.
+I also created an entry in the Python Package Index as PyPubSub (http://pypi.python.org/pypi/PyPubSub) and used PyPI to hold a snapshot of my files so that even developers not using wxPython could benefit from it.

 In May 2007 I decided it was time to create a project on SourceForge.net for it.
 It was http://sourceforge.net/projects/pubsub, so the web site was at http://pubsub.sourceforge.net.
-The wx.lib.pubsub was then a verbatim copy of the src folder from sf.net/projects/pubsub, as it was before Pypubsub version 2.
+The wx.lib.pubsub was then a verbatim copy of the src folder from sf.net/projects/pubsub, as it was before PyPubSub version 2.

-In 2008 someone created, unbeknownst to me, an unrelated Python project on sourceforge and named it Pypubsub.
+In 2008 someone created, unbeknownst to me, an unrelated Python project on sourceforge and named it PyPubSub.
 The author did not realize that mine already existed with that name in PyPI and that therefore he would have to rename his so as not to confuse users.
 This project came to my attention when I wanted to rename pubsub on SF.net to pypubsub to make